pyslm.analysis Package

 Hatcher()

-Provides a generic SLM Hatcher ‘recipe’ with standard parameters for defining the hatch across regions.
+The class provides a generic Hatcher 'recipe' with standard parameters specified for defining the hatch across regions.

 InnerHatchRegion()